Outbound Prospecting: All to Know

 The first step mentioned previously to ensure your outbound prospecting strategy works well is to have a clear idea of who your ideal customer is.

 And also to take into account the time of year.
 Universities are bound to the school year, so knowing when exactly is the best time to reach out about considering study abroad programs for the following year or years is key.
-It's a particularity of this customer profile, but this is the kind of information that helps to build it with the utmost precision to ensure you generate interest.
+This customer profile is particular, but this information helps build it with the utmost precision to ensure you generate interest.

 From here, you begin your outbound contact processes.
-You have your qualified list and you can do one of several different ways of prospecting: cold calling, cold emailing, LinkedIn profile visits, connection requests, direct messages or InMail, social selling, video messaging, to name a few.
-But whatever you pick, you want to make sure you have clear ideal outcomes and following steps - these are the best practices for prospecting.
+You have your qualified list, and you can make one of several different ways of prospecting: cold calling, cold emailing, LinkedIn profile visits, connection requests, direct messages or InMail, social selling, and video messaging, to name a few.
+But whatever you pick, you want to ensure you have clear ideal outcomes and the following steps - these are the best practices for prospecting.

-Your strategic prospecting should always have a prospecting cadence and the frequency of that cadence depends on the goals your sales team is trying to achieve.
-The best ways to prospect in sales are the ones that are continuous, evolving, and work for you.
-No two SDRs nor two industries work the same.
+Your strategic prospecting should always have a prospecting cadence, and the frequency of that cadence depends on the goals your sales team is trying to achieve.
+The best ways to prospect in sales are the continuous ones that evolve and work for you.
+No two SDRs or two industries work the same.

-Sometimes even within the same company two different prospects with similar roles may react completely differently.
+Sometimes even within the same company, two different prospects with similar roles may react entirely differently.

 Keeping this in mind is always important whenever sales prospecting has you a bit down.

-For LinkedIn, a great way to make your direct messages or InMails more memorable is to include GIFs - they're not only great conversation starters, but they provide a good chuckle from all parties.
+For LinkedIn, a great way to make your direct messages or InMails more memorable is to include sales GIFs - they're great conversation starters and provide a good chuckle from all parties.
 Whatever you do, ensure each touchpoint is accurate to the associated customer profile and as personalized and creative as possible.

 This is how to target sales prospects in a way that ensures they feel comfortable and interested: multiple avenues of contact and making yourself stand out.

-You are presenting them with a potential solution to logistical problems, or additional help they may require that they had not thought was a possibility.
-You want them to feel like they are part of a conversation, not an ATM that you want to get money from.
+You are presenting them with a potential solution to logistical problems or additional help they may require that they had not thought possible.
+You want them to feel like they are part of a conversation, not an ATM where you want to get money.

-Because the ideal outcome for every sale is really a beneficial partnership - not a one-and-done transaction.
+Because the ideal outcome for every sale is a beneficial partnership - not a one-and-done transaction.

 best practices for prospecting